miksto/miksto.github.io/seismometer/index.md

 ### OP-Amp

-There are two op-amps in this circuit.
-One creates a ~2.5V bias voltage for the coil, and the other one amplifies the signal from the coil 2000-3000 times.
+There are four op-amps in this circuit.
+One creates a ~2.5V bias voltage for the coil, and another amplifies the signal from the coil 2000-3000 times.
+The last two ones form a low-pass filter sitting right before the ADC.

-#### The bias voltage:
+#### The bias voltage

 When the magnets move up and down through the coil, currents in both directions will be generated depending on the direction of movement.
-Currents in different directions would mean both positive and negative output voltages by the op-amp, but since we are only using a positive 5V supply rail, the output voltage cannot go below ground.
-By biasing the coil to 2.5V, the output voltage will swing from 0V - 5V with 2.5V as its resting position.
+Currents in different directions would lead to both positive and negative output voltages by the op-amp, but since we are only using a positive 5V supply rail, the output voltage cannot go below ground.
+By biasing the coil to 2.5V we are shifting the midpoint from 0V (ground) to right in between ground and the power rail.
+Thus the output voltage will swing from 0V - 5V with 2.5V as its resting position.
 This also a requirement for the ADC that does not work with negative voltages either.
 The bias voltage is created with one of the op-amps configured as a voltage follower, to get a low impedence 2.5V source.

 _An additional note:_ The above mentioned 2.5V bias voltage is based on the assumption that the op-amp can drive the output voltage all the way down to 0V (ground) and up to 5V (power rail).
-In practice however, that is rarely the case, and the bias voltage should set to the middle point between the max and the min output voltages of the op-amp.
+In practice however, that is rarely the case, and the bias voltage should be set to the middle point between the max and the min output voltages of the op-amp.

 #### OP-Amp gain / Feedback loop

 The gain of the second op-amp is the fraction of the two feed back resistors and the resistans of the coil.
-In this case 2MΩ / 571Ω = 3502.
+In this case 2MΩ / 570Ω = 3509.
 The capacitors in the feed back loop forms a low-pass filter with a cutoff frequency Fc = 1 / 2πRC = 1(2π\*2MΩ\*50nF) = ~1.59 Hz
-Ceramic capacitors are known for their piezoelectric effects which may result in increased noise.
-In low noise filtereing applications such as this case, film capacitors are therefore a better choice.
+Ceramic capacitors are known for their piezoelectric effects which might result in increased noise.
+In low noise filtereing applications such as this case, film capacitors can be a better choice.

 ### Low-pass Filtering

-In the original circuit I used an 8 Pole Sallen–Key low-pass filter with a cutoff frequency of ~1.59 Hz between the op-amp output and the ADC input.
+In the original circuit an 8 Pole Sallen–Key low-pass filter with a cutoff frequency of ~1.59 Hz was used in between the op-amp output and the ADC input.
 However, as I later came to realize, analog filters with such a low cutoff frequency are not all that good, and I abandoned those analog filters and went for a digital filter as a post processing step on the RaspberryPi.
 As digital filters do not suffer from the physical limitations of analog filters, they can provide a clean cutoff down to our desired ~1 Hz.

 An analog low-pass filter is still desirable though, and the reason is [aliasing](https://en.wikipedia.org/wiki/Aliasing).
 If noise with a frequency content higher than _half the samplerate_ (the [nyqvist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency)) is present, this noise will be mixed with, and indistinguishable from the actual signal.
 By increasing the sampling rate, so called [oversampling](https://en.wikipedia.org/wiki/Oversampling), a larger portion of the noise can be filtered, but there is always the risk that there is some high frequency noise that cannot be removed.

-An effective solution is to combine oversampling with a low-pass filter, a so called [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter).
+An effective solution is therfore to combine oversampling with a low-pass filter, a so called [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter).
 By oversampling the signal, the cutoff frequency of the anti-aliasing filter can be moved to a higher, more suitable frequency, and the damands of the filter are relaxed.
-Once the filtered signal is sampled, we can apply the digital filter, and then dowsample the signal to a rate suitable for our 1 Hz seismometer signal.
+Once the filtered signal is sampled, we can apply the digital low pass filter, and then dowsample the signal to a rate suitable for our 1 Hz seismometer signal.
 A final sample rate of about 10 times the frequency of the signal of interest will do fine.

 >Current setup:
 >The ADC is sampled at 500 Hz, and a 4 pole sallen-key low-pass filter with a cutoff frequency of about 106 Hz is used.